kolgepratik/mock-api-response/README.md

 ## Initialize
 Configuration options for initializing the Server
 ```
-config = {
+options = {
-    port: 5200,     // Port (default = 5200) on which the Server will listen for incoming calls
-    headers: {      // Global HTTP Headers that will be a part of every Response sent by the Server
-        'x-app-id': '787234923'
-    },
+    port: <port-number>,
+    headers: {},
-    cors: {         // CORS Configuration
+    cors: {
-        enabled: true,  // If enabled (default = true), Server will respond with CORS Headers to OPTIONS call on every Endpoint
+        enabled: true,
-        origin: '*',    // Allowed Origins
+        origin: '*',
-        methods: 'POST, GET, DELETE, PUT, PATCH, OPTIONS',  // Allowed Methods as CSV
+        methods: 'POST, GET, DELETE, PUT, PATCH, OPTIONS',
-        headers: 'Authorization, Content-Type'  // Allowed Headers as CSV
+        headers: 'Authorization, Content-Type'
     }
 }
 ```

+- `port` Port on which the Server will listen for incoming calls.
+Default is 5200
+- `headers` Map of global HTTP Headers that will be a part of every Response sent by the Server
+- `cors` CORS configuration
+    - `enabled` If enabled, Server will respond with CORS Headers to OPTIONS call on every Endpoint.
+Default true
+    - `origin` Allowed origins (Comma-Separated).
+Default *
+    - `methods` Allowed Methods (Comma-Separated).
+Default 'POST, GET, DELETE, PUT, OPTIONS'
+    - `headers` Allowed headers (Comma-Separated).
+Default 'Authorization, Content-Type'

-Then, initialize the Server like this
+Initialize the Server like this
 ```
-mockApiResponse.init({
-    port: process.env.PORT || 5200
-});
+mockApiResponse.init(options);
 ```

 ## Mock
 To mock an API, just provide its `path` from the context-root, the `request method`, and its `scenarios`.

+The `mock()` method can be called multiple times to mock multiple APIs.

+### scenarios
-The `scenarios` are as close to `OpenAPI Documentation JSON` as they can be with a few differences.
+The `scenarios` are an array of the different responses for an API.
+They are syntactically similar to `OpenAPI Documentation JSON` with a few differences.

 For each `scenario` you must specify the following properties

-### name
+#### name
 A name describing what you are mocking.
 This will be useful for logging purposes

-### parameters
+#### parameters
 A list of parameters that will be used to match an incoming request.
-If all parameters in an inconing call match the ones specified here, the Server will respond with the respone specified in the `response` property
+If all parameters in an inconing call match the ones specified here, the Server will respond with the respone specified in the `response` property.

-#### parameter
+If no matching scenario is found, the Server will respond with `404 - Not Found`.

 Each parameter can be defined with the following properties
 - `in` Where the Server will look for this request parameter
+    - `query` For query strings
+    - `body` For request body (to be implemented)
+    - `path` For path parameters (to be implemented)
 - `name` Name of the Parameter
 - `value` Expected value of the Parameter

-### response
-#### statusCode
+#### response
-The `Response StatusCode` to respond with
+- `statusCode` The Response StatusCode to respond with

-#### body
-The `Response Body`.
+- `headers` This is an map of header names and their values.
+- `body` The Response Body.
 This can be any JSON format

-##### headers
-The
+## Example

 ```
+// Import
+const mockApiResponse = require('mock-api-response');

+// Initialize
+mockApiResponse.init({
+    port: process.env.PORT || 5200,
+    headers: {
+        'x-app-id': '787234923'
+    }
+});

+// Mock
 mockApiResponse.mock('/api/product', 'GET', [
     {
         name: 'get-products-by-category_Electronics',